cjcchen/poc/README.md

 # Steps to Setup

-## Install dependences.
+## Install dependencies.

     ./INSTALL.sh

-Note: All developement and experimentation was done on Ubuntu 20.04.
+Note: All development and experimentation were done on Ubuntu 20.04.

 # Steps to deploy and run performance